Shivanikinagi/LandGuard/README.md

 ## 🤝 Contributing

-We welcome contributions!
+We welcome contributions to both the PCC compression system and the LandGuard document processing system!
 Here's how you can help:
 ### Ways to Contribute

 1. **Report Bugs** 🐛
    - Open an issue on GitHub
    - Include error messages and steps to reproduce
+   - Specify which module (PCC or LandGuard) has the issue

 2. **Suggest Features** 💡
    - Share ideas for new compression algorithms
+   - Propose fraud detection improvements
-   - Propose UI/UX improvements
+   - Suggest UI/UX improvements

 3. **Submit Code** 💻
    - Fork the repository
    - Create a feature branch
    - Submit a pull request
+   - Ensure changes work for both PCC and LandGuard modules

 4. **Improve Documentation** 📚
    - Fix typos or unclear instructions